NuZard84/react-native-shared-element-transition/README.md

 #### 1. Route Animation Configuration

-**⚠️ CRITICAL**: You MUST disable default route animations **only in the local stack** where shared element transitions are used.
+**⚠️ CRITICAL**: You MUST disable default route animations **only in the local stack** where shared view transitions are used.
 Parent stacks can keep their animations.

 ```tsx
 // app/_layout.tsx - Parent stack (can keep animations)